Council tax as a student

 If you live in one of these council areas and receive a council tax bill, you and any other full-time students must contact the council to inform them you are full-time students at Liverpool John Moores University.
 The council will then check your details against the lists we provide.

-If you do not live in one of these council areas you can get a council tax exemption certificate from the Student Administration Centre in your Liverpool John Moores University Library.
+If you do not live in one of the council areas you can get a council tax exemption certificate by logging onto the My LJMU Portal and then My Services and request the certificate online.

 My parents have asked me to get a certificate, but I live in one of the following areas: Liverpool, Wirral, Sefton, St Helens, Cheshire West or Halton.
 What should I do?